kUrOSH1R0oo/Kiroku/README.md

   *Ensure all configurations made before the conversion are correct and match the attacker's machine setup.*

-## Disclaimer
+## Warning

-This tool is intended for educational and ethical hacking purposes only.
-Unauthorized use of this tool for illegal activities is strictly prohibited.
+This tool is intended strictly for educational purposes and ethical hacking only.
+Unauthorized use of this tool for malicious activities or without explicit consent is illegal and strictly prohibited.

+- Ethical Use Only: Ensure that you have proper authorization before deploying or using this tool.
+It is meant to help understand security vulnerabilities and improve defenses, not to invade privacy or engage in unlawful activities.
+- Legal Compliance: Be fully aware of and comply with all applicable laws and regulations in your jurisdiction.
+Misuse of this tool can result in severe legal consequences.
+- Responsibility: The creator of this tool does not condone or support illegal activities.
+Use this tool responsibly and ethically to advance your knowledge and skills in cybersecurity.

+Proceed with caution and integrity.
+Your actions reflect your respect for privacy and the law.

 ## Author

-Kuraiyume
+- Kuraiyume